zhaodonglin/mktv/README.md

 * Setup
     * Make sure you are in the project folder: `cd /vagrant/` (Vagrant maps this directory in the virtual machine to the project directory on your local machine and syncs it automatically)
+    * If you are Windows and Vagrant provisioning was unsuccessful in the Vagrant setup step, please do the following:
+        * Change the file format of the /sh/core.sh file using [this](https://coderwall.com/p/qgyqfw/fixing-vagrant-on-windows-bin-sh-m-bad-interpreter)
+        * Run `./sh/core.sh`
     * Run `make`
-    * Create a database user: `sudo -u postgres createuser <name> -s`
+    * Create a database user: `sudo -u postgres createuser vagrant -s`
-    * Go to settings/local.py and change the database user name to the above
     * Run `make database`
 * Proceed to:
     * [Working in the virtual machine](#markdown-header-working-in-the-virtual-machine)